Robin W. Wilkins, Ph.D.

-Every brain is similar, yet every brain is unique in function.
-Like a rogue planet, as much as we strive to understand the brain, it nonetheless keeps its own individual system.
-The human brain is the only organ that studies itself and is the least understood 'planet' within; the true final frontier.
-Although we've made progress, it often goes rogue, defying as yet our understanding.
+Every Brain is similar, yet every Brain is unique in function.
+Like a Rogue PlanetR, as much as we strive to understand the brain, it nonetheless keeps its own individual system.
+The human brain is the only organ that studies itself and yet Is the Least understood 'Planet' within; the true Final Frontier.
+Although we've made progress, it often goes Rogue, defying as yet, our understanding.

-Medical Training, Teaching, and Education in the Science of the Human Brain
+Medical Training, Teaching, and Education in Science of the Human Brain

 Music has different levels of compositional complexity and varies with the presence or absence of lyrics.
 This study examines how brain network connectivity is affected by different styles and genres of music (country, classical, rock, rap, and unfamiliar).
 We used music with and without lyrics including Beethoven's 5th Symphony, Rock and Roll All Night by KISS, Country music by Brad Paisley and OMG by USHER, See Figure 1 on the right.
 Click here to read more about results from this project.